 ARTICLE XIII – MISCELLANEOUS

 Members of CEPOA who furnish information, express personal opinions to the Media, whether Governmental, Civic or other agencies, shall specify they are not authorized to speak for or represent CEPOA.
-The President or his/her designee shall be the official spokesperson for CEPOA and shall be responsible for representing its’ positions and policies.
-Other persons may speak on behalf of CEPOA upon receiving expressed written approval of the Board.
+The President or his/her designee shall be the official spokesperson for CEPOA and shall be responsible for representing its positions and policies.
+Other persons may speak on behalf of CEPOA upon receiving express written approval of the Board.

-A copy of the Articles of Incorporation, the Bylaws, all amendments, and minutes of the board of Directors and general meetings shall be available for inspection at every general meeting.
+A copy of the Articles of Incorporation, the Bylaws, all amendments, and minutes of the Board of Directors and general meetings shall be available for inspection at every general meeting.

 The membership roster of CEPOA shall be solely for the personal use of the members and shall not be distributed beyond the membership, in whole or in part.